Starbucks Tuition Reimbursement & Scholarships 2026

 Costs associated with books and supplies are not covered under the SCAP program.
 Only tuition for a bachelor's online program at ASU is covered.

-Are Part-Time Workers Eligible?
+Are Part-Time Workers Eligible for SCAP?

 Part-time Starbucks employees may be eligible for tuition coverage if they are eligible for Starbucks benefits.
 You establish initial benefits eligibility on the first day of the second month after receiving at least 240 hours over three full, consecutive months.